 When a giant flower only blooms about every two decades – and promises to fill a hall with the smell of road kill rather than jasmine – I just had to go.
-I’m a garden nut when I’m not traveling – and sometimes even when HI Travel Tales is circling the globe we love to ferret out great gardens.
+I’m a garden nut when I’m not traveling – and sometimes even when we are circling the globe we love to ferret out great gardens.

 And this Corpse Flower – so nicknamed because it smells like … yeah, really — was blooming about an hour or so away from our home base.
 Since adventurous travels don’t necessarily mean 12-hour flights, I set out down the road to find the stinky creature a.k.a Titan Arum or Corpse Lily, but botanically named Amorphophallus titanium.

 It had been in Sacramento State’s greenhouse for more than 20 years, diligently cared for by students and professors as they watched its single humongous leaf come and go about every year or two.
 The Corpse Lily is said to have the largest flowering structure – botanically called the “inflorescence” – of any plant in the world.
 It can grow up to 10 feet tall and 3 feet wide and can weigh up to 25 pounds.